Determining triangulations and quadrangulations by boundary distances: Acknowledgements

 \section{Acknowledgements}

 Research supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement no.\ 639046), and by the UK Research and Innovation Future Leaders Fellowship MR/S016325/1.
-I am grateful to Itai Benjamini, Agelos Georgakopoulos and Christoforos Panagiotis for many helpful comments at different stages of this work.
+I am grateful to Itai Benjamini, Agelos Georgakopoulos, Christoforos Panagiotis and Alex Scott for many helpful comments at different stages of this work.